Part VII

 - Communicating from the Heart: Speak from sensation and impact, not performance.
 Let your Nonviolent Communication (NVC) practice flow from anchored stillness: observation, feeling, need, request.

-- Intimacy: A Path to Union: When two beings meet anchored in their Serene Center, closeness becomes a doorway into oneness.
+- Intimacy: A Path to Union: When two beings meet anchored in inner stillness, closeness becomes a doorway into oneness.
 Boundaries soften without collapsing, and unity and uniqueness are both felt at once.

 Leadership and Service from Stillness